How to prepare your application

 Further details on the appeals process can be found on the 'Appeal a Planning Decision' pages accessed via the 'Related Links' section of this page.

-Planning permission is normally limited to a period of three years from the date of the decision notice, after which the permission or consent will expire, unless it can be shown that the development has commenced.
+Planning permission is normally limited to a period of three years from the date of the decision notice, after which the permission or consent will lapse, unless it can be shown that the development has commenced.

 It is important in these cases that the applicant or agent allows sufficient time for these details to be prepared, submitted to and approved in writing by the Council before the commencement of development.